 Next, please remind your fellow Trainers and Photographers that themed showcases require the photo to show and follow the theme clearly!
 It’s an issue that I have encountered with the photos for themed showcases where Trainers will take a photo that has nothing to do with the theme, and try and relate it loosely using the follow-up story.

 6/23 EDIT: After taking into consideration multiple factors, the AR Photo Showcases will no longer be featuring specific themes as mentioned above.
 This means you can submit any Pokémon GO AR Photo that you would like.

 Links and Notes

-- SUBMIT FORM: To submit a photo for either showcase, fill out this Google form.
+- SUBMIT FORM: To submit a photo for the showcase, fill out this Google form.

 - DISCORD: To see more pictures from some of the photographers above, go to the #AR-Masters-Gallery and #AR-Pictures channels on our Discord.

 - AR PHOTO SHOWCASE TAG: To look at our previous AR Photo Showcase pieces, follow the AR Photo Showcase tag.

 Take some great photos, have some great fun, and above all else stay safe, Trainers!